anthrax3/SkillScout/backend/README.md

-This is the backend fool.
+# This is the backend yo

 Some scraping stuff...